edge-js/lexer/errors/E_CANNOT_SEEK_STATEMENT.md

 @endif
 ```

-The following is a valid expression
+Following is a valid expression

 #### Valid
 ```edge